JTCaldeira/JTCaldeira.github.io/_learning/prerequisites/3-sum-of-squares.md

 As the name suggests, the mean squared error over all *N* data points returns the *mean* (or average) error.

+### Error functions

+In mathematical optimization, a loss function, error function, or cost function, is a function that maps an event to its "cost" (a real number).
+In optimization, the goal is usually to *minimize a loss function*.
+In contrast, for a few particular domains, it is more common to instead try to *maximize an objective function* (also called reward function, utility function, etc.).
+We will however, only deal with the former, since it is *far* more common in the fields herein discussed.

+In statistics, a loss function is typically used to estimate parameters.
+It is a function of the difference between the values we predicted for some data and the true values for that data.

+It may now start to make sense that the sum of squared errors is one such loss function.
+If we were trying to use a line to predict, given a value of *x* in our dataset, what its corresponding value of *y* would be, the sum of squares would tell us whether it does a good job or not by computing a loss based on the distance between the image of *x* in our line and its real *y* value.

 ### Conclusions

 We looked at the "sum of squares" error function, also called "sum of squared errors", or just "squared errors".
 Here are a few final remarks regarding it.